PaRr0tBoY/Awesome-Vivaldi/Vivaldi7.9Stable/README.md

 1. All the javascripts mods is copied to `<YOURVIVALDIDIRECTORY>`\Application\<VERSI0N>\resources\vivaldi.
 2. Under the same folder, a window.html has been modified,which injected javascripts mods to your browser.
 3. Restart to see the effect
+4. You can confirm your installation at vivaldi:inspect/#apps.
+ a.
+Click on the blue inspect button of window.HTML and open a console windlw
+ b.
+Check the elements tab.
+If you see the js mods list.
+It's installed.
 `Modified window.html` looks like this.

 ```html